Specialist London SEO’ers.

 - Internal Anchor Text

-Building a stronger brand identity for your business will help you gain greater visibility and in SEO you have the perfect avenue to achieve both.
+Building a stronger brand identity for your business will help you gain greater visibility.
+In SEO you have the perfect avenue to achieve both.

-Moreover, every business needs to be a relevant brand online as search engine algorithms are now rewarding websites for their E-A-T (Expertise, authoritativeness and trustworthiness) of their online brand.
+Moreover, every business needs to be a relevant brand online.
+That’s because search engine algorithms are now rewarding websites for their E-A-T (Expertise, Authoritativeness and Trustworthiness).

-Thankfully most of the traditional white hat SEO practice revolves around establishing your business as an authority figure in its operating niche, thereby strengthening the overall value of your brand.
+Thankfully, most of the traditional white hat SEO practices revolves around establishing your business as an authority figure in its operating niche.
+Thereby you’ll be strengthening the overall value of your brand.
 Here are some ways you can do this:

-The best way to establish your expertise and authority as a brand is by displaying your topical expertise and here’s why:
+The best way to establish your expertise and authority is by displaying your topical expertise.
+And here’s why: